 - A typical apple has five grams of fiber

-– To peel or not to peel?
-Two thirds of the fiber are in the peel
+- To peel or not to peel?
+Two-thirds of the fiber is in the peel

 - A medium-sized apple is a lot of filler-upper at only 80 calories